-- 89 The Baltic Sea physics reanalysis multi-year product (BAL-MYP; product ref. no. 3 in Table 1) is a dataset based on the ocean - 90 model NEMO v4.0 (Gurvan et al., 2019).
-The model system assimilates satellite observations of SST (EU Copernicus Marine - 91 Service Product, 2022b) and in-situ temperature and salinity profile observations from the ICES database (ICES Bottle and - 92 low-resolution CTD dataset, 2022).
-The product provides gridded information on SST and subsurface temperature conditions. - 93 The spatial coverage is 1 nautical mile, i.e., approximately 1.8 km.
-The grid covers the entire Baltic Sea, including the transition - you zone to the North Sea, with a vertical resolution of 56 non-equidistant depth levels.
-This multi-year product (MYP) covers the - 95 reference period from 1993 up to 2022.
-The model setup is described in the Product User Manual (PUM, Ringgaard et al., - 96 2023).
+The Baltic Sea physics reanalysis multi-year product (BAL-MYP; product ref. no. 3 in Table 1) is a dataset based on the ocean model NEMO v4.0 (Gurvan et al., 2019).
+The model system assimilates satellite observations of SST (EU Copernicus Marine Service Product, 2023b) and in situ temperature and salinity profile observations from the ICES database (ICES Bottle and low-resolution CTD dataset, 2022).
+The product provides gridded information on SST and subsurface temperature conditions.
+The spatial coverage is 1 nautical mile, i.e., approximately 1.8 km.
+The grid covers the entire Baltic Sea, including the transition zone to the North Sea, with a vertical resolution of 56 non-equidistant depth levels.
+This multi-year product (MYP) covers the reference period from 1993 up to 2022.
+The model setup is described in the product user manual (PUM; Ringgaard et al., 2023).

-2.4 Heat wave detection
+2.4 Heatwave detection

-- 98 Marine heatwaves refer to a discrete period of unusually high seawater temperatures.
-While several definitions describe MHWs - 99 quantitatively, the most commonly used method defines them as periods when temperatures exceed the 90th percentile of the - local climatology for five days or more (Hobday et al. 2016).
-We use open-source tools to detect MHWs (Oliver, 2016; Zhao - and Marin, 2019) in station and reanalysis data.
-The identified MHWs can be classified following Hobday et al. (2018), in - which the MHW category is based on the maximum intensity in multiples of threshold exceedances, i.e., the local difference - between the 90th percentile threshold and the climatology: If the threshold is exceeded less than 2 times, the MHW is classified - as moderate (Category I), at 2 to 3 times it is classified as strong (Category II), at 3 to 4 times it is classified as severe (Category - III), and at 4 or more times it is classified as extreme (Category IV). - Here, the occurrence of MHWs in the Baltic Sea in 2022 is analyzed based on the BAL-MYP (product ref. no 3 in Table 1). - MHWs are computed at every third surface grid point, resulting in a resolution of approximately 5.4 km for the following - statistical metrics: cumulative intensity, mean intensity, duration of the longest heatwave, number of heatwaves (frequency), - maximum intensity and total days of MHW conditions. - Then, in order to evaluate the development of those MHW metrics over time, block averages (using a block length of one year) - for each MHW metric are computed for both the observations (product ref. no 2 in Table 1) and the BAL-MYP (product ref. - 112 no 3 in Table 1) at two stations: Lighthouse Kiel and Northern Baltic.
-The yearly MHW metrics from observations and the - reanalysis are correlated for evaluation, and linear trends (95 % significance) are calculated for each of those metrics.
-Finally, - the correlation of the annual MHW metrics to the annual mean temperature based on reanalysis data was assessed using a - linear least-squares regression and a two-sided t-test for significance. - All MHW assessments in the following sections use the period from 1993 to 2021 for the climatology, except for Sect.
-3.2.1, - in which the comparison of the multi-year evolution of MHWs at Northern Baltic uses the overlapping period from 1997 to - 2021 due to the lack of observations at this station before 1997.
+Marine heatwaves refer to a discrete period of unusually high seawater temperatures.
+While several definitions describe MHWs quantitatively, the most commonly used method defines them as periods when temperatures exceed the 90th percentile of the local climatology for 5 d or more (Hobday et al., 2016).
+We use open-source tools to detect MHWs (Oliver, 2016; Zhao and Marin, 2019a) in station and reanalysis data.
+The identified MHWs can be classified following Hobday et al. (2018), in which the MHW category is based on the maximum intensity in multiples of threshold exceedances, i.e., the local difference between the 90th percentile threshold and the climatology.
+If the threshold is exceeded less than two times, the MHW is classified as moderate (Category I), at two to three times it is classified as strong (Category II), at three to four times it is classified as severe (Category III), and at four or more times it is classified as extreme (Category IV).

+Here, the occurrence of MHWs in the Baltic Sea in 2022 is analyzed based on the BAL-MYP (product ref. no. 3 in Table 1).
+MHWs are computed at every third surface grid point, resulting in a resolution of approximately 5.4 km for the following statistical metrics: cumulative intensity, mean intensity, duration of the longest heatwave, number of heatwaves (frequency), maximum intensity and total days of MHW conditions.

+Then, in order to evaluate the development of those MHW metrics over time, block averages (using a block length of one year) for each MHW metric are computed for both the observations (product ref. no. 2 in Table 1) and the BAL-MYP (product ref. no. 3 in Table 1) at two stations: Lighthouse Kiel and Northern Baltic.
+The yearly MHW metrics from observations and the reanalysis are correlated for evaluation, and linear trends (95% significance) are calculated for each of those metrics.
+Finally, the correlation of the annual MHW metrics to the annual mean temperature based on reanalysis data was assessed using a linear least-squares regression and a two-sided t test for significance.

+All MHW assessments in the following sections use the period from 1993 to 2021 for the climatology, except for Sect.
+3.2.1, in which the comparison of the multi-year evolution of MHWs at Northern Baltic uses the overlapping period from 1997 to 2021 due to the lack of observations at this station before 1997.